 “Great songs, poignant, emotional vocals, masterful guitar and fiddle/flute conversations that work like fine embroidery – no wonder critics love them.
 You will too!”
 Larry Groce, host of NPR Music’s “Mountain Stage.”

-2017 LiveIreland awards The Jeremiahs for Best Album and Best Male Vocalist for “The Femme Fatale of Maine”, the group’s second album.
+2017 LiveIreland Best Album of the Year and Best Male Singer for “The Femme Fatale of Maine”

 In the year 2013,weathering the initial hitches and hiccups and bothers and blips of starting a band,The Jeremiahs formed to become a welcome gopher in the garden of Celtic music.